arelimdz/CA-Project-Tictactoe-cli/README.md

 ### How to install application (R8)

-To run this application in your computer follow the next steps:
+To run the application on the user's computer follow the next steps:

-1. Open your terminal or Git Bash.
+1. Open the terminal or Git Bash.

 1. Navigate to the directory where you want to store the application.

-1. In your terminal, run the following command :
+1. In the terminal, run the following commands:

 ```sh
 $ git clone git@github.com:arelimdz/tictactoe-cli.git